elementengineering/javascript-style-guide/README.md

     const errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.';
+    fast.'

     // bad
     const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.'

     // good
     const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>